In 2019 Dutch Design Week, Eindhoven, credit by Jianli Zhai

 I do research.

 I approach complex questions using human-centered design methods, including mixed methods and research through design.
-My primary goal is to understand how people interact with robots or agents, like their perceptions or mental models, and to create agents that truly benefit people.
-I'm interested in guiding behavior changes to enhance health and wellbeing or foster responsible technology use.
+My primary goal is to understand how people interact with agentic systems, like their perceptions or mental models, and to create agents that truly benefit people.
+I'm interested in guiding behavior changes to foster responsible technology use.

 CHI